 - International Baccalaureate (IB) — Request a paper transcript.

-Please note the test score due date in the Transcript Deadlines section below.
+Please note the test score due date in the Transcript Submission Information section below.

 Send us your official transcripts for: